mgutierrez93/TCMG-412-Project-3/README-1ST-BEFORE-STARTING-FILE.md

 First you need to extract the folder "Log File Compressed.zip" to be able to access the log file.
 Make sure to extract the zip folder into the same directory

+Next simply go to your command line and type in:

+ruby Main.rb

-Run Main.rb to view the program
+to run the program